Langflow release notes

 Tools components are redistributed

-All components in the Tools category were moved to other component categories, such as Helpers and bundles, or marked as legacy.
+All components in the Tools category were moved to other component categories, such as Helpers and Bundles, or marked as legacy.

 The MCP Tools component is now under the Agents category.